huggingface/hub-docs/docs/hub/datasets-image.md

 {"file_name": "4.jpg","text": "a cartoon ball with a smile on it's face"}
 ```

-Note that the metadata files must be stored inside directories that provide the split name (e.g. `train/` or `test/`).
-See [File names and splits](./datasets-file-names-and-splits) for more information.

 ## Relative paths

-You can also locate the images in a different subdirectory of the split:
+Metadata file must be located either in the same directory with the images it is linked to, or in any parent directory, like in this example:

 ```
 my_dataset_repository/